vladmorosanu97/measure-rc-car-performance/README.md

 Connect the SCL pin of the MPU6050 module to the A5 pin (or SCL pin) of the Arduino board.

-Once you have connected all the pins, go to the `measure-rc-car-performance-using-accelerometer` folder, open the `measure-rc-car-performance-using-accelerometer.ino` and upload the files to your arduino.
+Once you have connected all the pins, go to the `measure-rc-car-performance-using-accelerometer` folder, open the `measure-rc-car-performance-using-accelerometer.ino` and upload the files to your Arduino.